Author and DermNet NZ Editor-in-Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand. Updated January 2015.

 Urticaria is classified according to its duration.

-Inducible or physical urticaria includes:
+Inducible urticaria includes:

 One in five children or adults have an episode of acute urticaria during their lifetime.
 It is more common in atopics.
 It affects all races and both sexes.